Philippine debut: Prayer

 A typical ceremony begins with a short prayer invoking blessings upon the debutante.

 Dances

 A debutante then may engage in several traditional dances.
 Some debutantes take classes, practice, and rehearse beforehand to prepare for these dances.

 18 Roses Dance

 Also known as the "9 Roses Dance", depending on how many members a debutante has in her party.
 The "18 Roses Dance" all of the debutante's roses (the chosen males in her court) presenting her with a red rose or her flower of choice.
 This dance is almost always begun with a "Father and Daughter Dance" and concluded with the significant other of the debutante.
 An older male relative, such as a grandfather, may also take the father's place if the latter is unavailable or deceased.

 Grand Cotillion Dance

-The most important dance a debutante performs is the "Grand Cotillion Dance" usually a Waltz performed by the debutante and select members of her party.
+The most important dance a debutante performs is the "Grand Cotillion Dance", often a waltz, performed by the debutante and select members of her party.